-- At first installation the receiver shall perform an automatic scan over all the spectrum bands (VHF-UHF), searching for all the digital services available. - At the end of the scan, all the channels and services found (audio/video/data) are stored in the channel and service list - If automatic ordering of channels and services mechanism is active (based on a LC numbering scheme) the resulting lists will be organised according to the criteria described in section 7.3.4.5.
-Otherwise the list will be organised according to frequency scan order.

-- The receiver shall provide an interface allowing the user to access the list and move, rename, discard or restore services from the list. - When the user discards a service from the list, the service is no longer visualized in the list.
-It is just stored in the "discarded service list" from which it can be retrieved in any moment by using the "service restore" function. - When either the manual or automatic scan procedure is started for updating the service list, those services that are included in the discarded services list shall not be re-introduced in the main channel list.
-In case the service list is reinstalled, both the main service list and the discarded service list shall be re-initialized.
+- At first installation the receiver SHALL perform an automatic scan over all the Ku Band, searching for all the digital services available. - At the end of the scan, all the channels and services found (audio/video/data) are stored in the channel and service list - If an automatic ordering of channels and services mechanism is available (based on a LC numbering scheme) the resulting list will be organised according to the criteria described above - The receiver SHALL provide an interface allowing the user to access the list and move or discard services from the list. - When either the manual or automatic scan procedure is started for updating the service list, those services that are included in the discarded services list SHALL not be re-introduced in the main channel list.
+In case the service list is reinstalled, both the main service list and the discarded service list SHALL be re-initialized.